 - In 2013–2014, approximately 1,900 students were affiliated with

 a fraternity, sorority, or independent living group (FSILG);

-of those, approximately 1,100 chose to live in a FSILG community
+approximately 1,100 of them chose to live in a FSILG community

 as an alternative to a traditional residence hall.

-- Nearly 40 percent of graduating seniors reported participating in an international experience
+- Nearly 42 percent of graduating seniors in the Class of 2014 reported participating in an international experience

 while at MIT.